 Tools do not matter

-In my journey as a human with a personal computer, and more specifically as somebody who performs Knowledge work, I’ve developed a somewhat platform- and application-agnostic approach to computing.
+In my journey as a human with a personal computer, and more specifically as somebody who performs knowledge work, I’ve developed a somewhat platform- and application-agnostic approach to computing.
 When I consider using a particular app or platform, I pay close attention to how it will let me work with the things I create.
 This has helped me keep my writing organized since 2005.

 Like everybody else I have tool preferences.
 I prefer Spark over other email apps, I currently enjoy Obsidian more than other note-taking apps, and I will choose Mac OS X over any other operating system.
 Still, central to my choices is that I don’t want any long-term engagement with products that force me to limit my relationship with my data.